tansudasli/flutter-sandbox/README.md

 this is created a genetic static web project in IntelliJ.
 And flutter apps added as a new separate modules.

+- demo_app: standard flutter project which contains demo application. good for testing environments! the one comes w/ `flutter create`

 ## How to Start
 1. Complete idea installations on Mac fo android and ios.
 Check web for step-by-step.
 2. `git clone https://github.com/tansudasli/flutter-sandbox.git`